Augmentative and Alternative Communication

 Easy to use

-These are digital devices, usually tablets or special communication devices that are equipped with apps or programs to support communication.
+These are digital devices, usually tablets or special communication devices, which are equipped with apps or programs to support communication.
 The child can formulate their messages by tapping on symbols, images or text.

 Advantages: